Human Trafficking Resources

 Address: 31 E. Armat Street Philadelphia PA 19144

-WOAR provides trauma therapy services to survivors of sexual violence, including survivors of trafficking.
-Their free therapy services include individual therapy, group sessions, and drop-in groups.
-WOAR’s Sex Trafficking Advocacy and Response Team also assists with crisis intervention and advocacy.
+WOAR, Philadelphia’s only rape crisis center, provides free counseling and trauma therapy services to child, teen, and adult survivors of sexual violence, including survivors of sex trafficking.
+Free counseling and trauma therapy services offered include individual and group sessions.
+Folks in need of WOAR services do not require insurance.
+WOAR’s Sex Trafficking Advocacy and Response Team also assists with crisis support, sex trafficking assessment, prevention/education, and advocacy.

 PCA conducts forensic interviews and offers therapeutic services specializing in understanding the needs and experiences of trafficking survivors.
 PCA works in tandem with DHS to connect survivors with the appropriate services.
 PCA also conducts comprehensive assessments for children who are at risk or prevent red flags of being commercially sexually exploited.